nojronatron/nojronatron.github.io/continuing-education/dotnet-maui-databinding-mvvm.md

 - Already available when needed!
 - Inject your ViewModel specifically in the CTOR.
 - `this.BindingContext = vmViewModel` (your ViewModel specifically).

+## MSLearn - Data Binding

+Declare relationship between data and UI Controls.

+- Keep the UI and data synchronized.
+- Bypasses code-behind, making code easier to read and separating concerns between UI and Data design and handling.
+- UI Control properties (enabled, etc) can be changed based on the state of the bound data.

+### Databindings in XAML

+Data can be bound in code-behind but is usually done in XAML:

+- More convenient to tie-in bindings at each Control that relies on them.
+- Separates the binding action from the code and object instances that are the state.

+Bindings can also be configured to source from another UI Control:

+- Target must inherit from `BindableObject`.
+- Source can be _any type_.
+- If no `Source` is set on a binding, automatic searches are performed, starting at the Object level, moving to the XAML Root level.
+- Multiple Controls that should bind to the same source object can use the parent Control `BindingContext` (for example: `Grid`) or the XAML Document Root `BindingContext` (although that might be too broad).

 ## Resources